February 19th 2021

 Quick and easy ways to hide your roots when you can't get to the salon

-Self-isolating but in need of root touch-up?
+In desperate need of a root touch-up?
 We feel you.
 Try one of these root cover-up hair dye alternatives for a dose of temporary hair colour until you can see your stylist again

 In the current climate it's unlikely that we'll be sitting in the salon chair anytime soon, but if you had a colour appointment on the horizon your hair might be needing a touch up in the root department.